-CISA conducts cyber and physical exercises with Federal, State, Local, Tribal, Territorial, private sector, and international partners to enhance security and resilience of critical infrastructure.
-These exercises provide stakeholders with effective and practical mechanisms to examine plans and procedures, potentially identify areas for improvement, and share best practices.
+The Cybersecurity and Infrastructure Security Agency (CISA) conducts cyber and physical security exercises with government and industry partners to enhance security and resilience of critical infrastructure.
+These exercises provide stakeholders with effective and practical mechanisms to identify best practices, lessons learned, and areas for improvement in plans and procedures.
 These exercises may also inform future planning, technical assistance, training, and education efforts.
-CISA offers a suite of free exercise services, resources, and materials.

 Exercise Planning and Conduct Services

 To assist stakeholders in examining their cybersecurity and physical security plans and capabilities, CISA provides end-to-end exercise planning and conduct support, including planning meetings, document and scenario development, facilitation, and after-action report development.
 CISA uses the Homeland Security Exercise and Evaluation Program (HSEEP) methodology in the design, development, and execution of exercises.
 HSEEP uses a common methodology across all mission areas to ensure maximum integration with all Department of Homeland Security (DHS) and external stakeholders.